psoukie/zipchord/README.md

 _ZipChord_ is a customizable hybrid keyboard input method for Windows that allows you to seamlessly **combine regular typing with chorded entry**.
 Chords allow you to type whole words by pressing a combination of keys simultaneously.
 That's what stenographers do and what makes them so fast.

 Thanks to Zipf's law, even if we used simple chords for only a few dozen words, it would still accelerate a huge amount of our typing.
 For example, 40% of the text of _The Lord of the Rings_ consists of only 32 words.
+Unfortunately, I could not find any tool that could reliably detect keyboard shortcuts of more than two keys, and tools dedicated to stenotyping (such as [Plover](http://www.openstenoproject.org/plover/)) by design do not work for regular typing.

-_ZipChord_ leverages Zipf's law to make your typing faster and more comfortable by allowing you to use chords for frequent words (or other creative uses) together with regular typing.
+_ZipChord_ fills this gap and lets you type faster and more comfortably by allowing you to use chords for frequent words (or phrases) together with regular typing.

-For more details on why this is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).
+For more details on why combining typing and chords is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).

 ## Installation

-Download and save the executable **zipchord.exe** of the [latest stable release](https://github.com/psoukie/zipchord/releases) in a folder where you have read and write access, and run it.
-You can also download a dictionary from the [dictionaries](https://github.com/psoukie/zipchord/tree/main/dictionaries) folder to use as a starting point.
+Download and save the executable **zipchord.exe** of the [latest release](https://github.com/psoukie/zipchord/releases) in a folder where you have read and write access, and run it.

-The [latest version of 1.8](https://github.com/psoukie/zipchord/releases/tag/v.1.8.1) is a complete rewrite, and is currently a pre-release as there could be some bugs.
-If you try it, please let me know what you think in the [Discussions](https://github.com/psoukie/zipchord/discussions)!
+_ZipChord_ allows you to define your own chords for your own words, but you can download a chord dictionary from the [dictionaries](https://github.com/psoukie/zipchord/tree/main/dictionaries) folder to use as a starting point.

 Note that _ZipChord_ only works on Windows because of its dependency on AutoHotKey.

+### Defining New Chords

+To define a new chord, select the word or text you want to automate as a chord and **press and hold Ctrl-C** until a dialog box appears.
+Next, type the individual keys (without pressing Shift or any function keys) and click OK.

+Note that if the selected text is already defined in the chord dictionary, holding Ctrl-C will remind you of its chord.

-## Using ZipChord
+## Typing with ZipChord

 Type normally using individual keystrokes in combination with predefined chords.
 Chords are several keys pressed at the same time which type out whole words (or prefixes and suffixes). _ZipChord_ uses smart spaces and capitalization to add (or remove) spaces as needed to separate words, whether they were typed using individual strokes or chords, and to capitalize words.

 To use the chord, press the keys that make up the chord simultaneously and release them.
 You can configure the sensitivity of chord recognition and also the automatic behavior for spaces and capitalization.

-### Defining New Chords

-To define a new chord, select the word you want to define a chord for, and **press and hold Ctrl-C** until a dialog box appears.
-Next, type the individual keys (without pressing Shift or any function keys) and click OK.

-Note that if the selected text is already defined in the chord dictionary, holding Ctrl-C will remind you of its chord.

 ## Menu Options